futurice/clojure-workshop/materials/section-0/README.md

 ## Macros

 Macros are one of the features that make Clojure amazing!
 Macros are quite special.
-Unlike normal functions, marcos are placed between the reader and evaluator in the Clojure lifecycle, and unlike functions, macros are created with the `defmacro` function.
+Unlike normal functions, marcos are placed between the reader and compiler in the Clojure lifecycle, and unlike functions, macros are created with the `defmacro` special form.
 What this means, is that with macros we can manipulate unevaluated (yielded) data structures.
 We can essentially create new code and change existing code.

 Practical example: